KyrianU/taste-of-africa/TESTING.md

 # Testing

+Please click the link ahead to return to readme file [README](README.md)

 ## User stories

 ### As a user, I am able to nagivate through the website and view desired content with minimal issues